 - Plastic bottles and rubber nipples are not safe to use in the long run and are a little bit expensive.

-- Milk bottles and nipples must be changed often and must be sterilised properly.
+- Milk bottles and nipples must be changed often and must be sterilized properly.

 - The baby formula must be mixed properly to cope with the optimum temperature.